 Scroll to Continue

-***As of September 2016, Iao Valley State Park is closed.
+***Iao Valley State Monument will be CLOSED beginning MONDAY, OCTOBER 16, 2017 for an estimated two months.
 For the most updated details, visit the State Parks site***

 What: Historic state park home to iconic Iao Needle